Sing With Us

-The Choir has given seven world premieres since 2001 and has a commitment to commissioning new music.
+The Choir has given eight world premieres since 2001 and has a commitment to commissioning new music.
 In 2012 we gave the world premiere of Bob Chilcott’s environmental cantata The Angry Planet as part of the BBC Proms, which also featured the National Youth Choir and over 250 children from The Bach Choir’s Outreach project.
 More recently, in the iconic setting of St Paul’s Cathedral, we gave the first performance of David Goode’s Blitz Requiem and in 2017, at one of our Best of British concerts in the Royal Festival Hall, we sang a piece composed for us by James MacMillan, Blow the Trumpet in the New Moon.

 We are also regularly asked to feature on soundtracks for blockbuster films, and have recorded music for Ridley Scott’s Kingdom of Heaven, Prometheus, Robin Hood, The Chronicles of Narnia, Shrek the Third and Jack the Giant Slayer.
 In 2016 we participated in the John Lewis Christmas advertisement.

 An ambitious touring schedule

 We try to tour abroad every 2-3 years; previous trips have included engagements in Beirut (2003), Germany (2005, 2007, 2009) and Australia (2008).
 We have also sung in the USA, Hong Kong, Australia and New Zealand, Sweden, France, South Africa and more.
 In April 2014, the choir travelled to China and gave a series of successful concerts in Shanghai, Hangzhou and Hong Kong.
 There is a tour to The Netherlands in the autumn of 2017, we were in the Netherlands for six days, giving six concerts of mostly a cappella works in six different cities.

 A demanding season programme